-Maybe you start out with text-only posts, and graduate to including photos to enhance the message and add a descriptive visual.
+Maybe you start out with text-only posts, and graduate to including photos to illustrate the message and add a descriptive visual.

 ‘Joy within‘ blog started out with text and photos, and now includes guest posts and multi-media content for the podcast and YouTube channel.
 You don’t have to do the same, but there’s always scope for growth.
-Including more media ultimately involves more work and learning and using different editing tools.
+Including more media ultimately involves more work, learning time and using different editing tools.

 3. Stay consistent, without holding yourself hostage to time.

-Here’s where your Editorial Calendar, notes with blog post ideas and purposeful writing time work together to keep content on the conveyor belt that is your blog.
+Here’s where your Content Calendar, notes with blog post ideas and purposeful writing time work together to keep content on the conveyor belt that is your blog.